IOCCP.org

 For all these reasons the IOCCP decided to hold its an international summer course on best practices for selected autonomous biogeochemical sensors with the aim to promote and enhance the utilization of these sensors, and to teach users common best practices of use and data reporting.
 The need for such course was identified by the scientific community which felt that there exists an urgent necessity to address the usage of autonomous biogeochemical sensors to carry out time-series work, complement existing autonomous platforms, expand our current observational network, and ensure that the data being collected can serve both scientific and societal needs.

 In 2015, IOCCP thus completed the International Summer Course on best practices for selected biogeochemical sensors (oxygen, pH, pCO2, nitrate).
 This intensive, 10-day Summer Course provided 27 trainees with lectures, hands-on in-situ and laboratory experiences, and informal interactions to improve in-depth knowledge on instrument know-how, troubleshooting, data management, data reduction and quality control.
-The final outcome of the course was the publication of "A user's guide for selected autonomous biogeochemical sensors".
+The final outcome of the course was the publication of pdf"A user's guide for selected autonomous biogeochemical sensors".
 You can read more about the 2015 course from HERE.

 2019 Sensors Training Course